 Owning a dog will be one of the most enjoyable and rewarding things you will ever do.

-To enjoy all the benefits of owning a dog, it is vital you take the steps to ensure he or she stays healthy and happy.
-This information guide will help you achieve this.
+To enjoy all the benefits of owning a dog, it is vital you take the steps to ensure they stay healthy and happy.

 While it's exciting bringing a new dog home, remember the environment is new and your dog may be very apprehensive and scared.
 Act calm and don't be too rough or boisterous in these early days.
-Provide a warm, soft and cosy area for your dog to feel secure.
+Provide your dog with a soft and cosy designated area inside that they can call their own.
+For example, a bed or crate where they can have some time out, especially from children.
 Certainly a toy or two will help them settle in.

 Dogs can live indoors and outdoors.
-Provide a clean, waterproof kennel if living outdoors and place a comfortable dog bed inside the kennel.
+If outdoors, provide a clean, waterproof kennel with a comfortable dog bed inside.
+The closer the kennel is to the house, the more likely your dog will feel part of the 'pack'.
+If possible, have the kennel facing toward the house so your dog can see you inside.
 If your dog lives indoors, they require a dog bed to sleep on.

-A premium adult dog food is recommended as it is full of the right nutrients in the right proportions, unlike many supermarket foods.
-The quality of your dog's food can be indicated in the condition of their coat.
+Premium adult dog food is full of the right nutrients in the right proportions, unlike many supermarket foods.
+The quality of your dog's food will be reflected in the condition of their coat.

 Adult dogs should be fed once or twice per day.

-There are certain foods that can be fatal to dogs and should be avoided in their daily diet.
-These include: cooked bones, onions, grapes, sultanas, avocado, coffee/tea, alcohol, chocolate and too much high energy human foods such as barbecued or cured meats.
+There are certain foods that are dangerous (and occasionally fatal) to dogs and should be avoided in their daily diet.
+These include: cooked bones, onions, grapes, sultanas, avocado, lily plants, coffee/tea, alcohol, chocolate and too much high energy human food such as barbecued or cured meats.

-You should also avoid feeding raw eggs, fatty marrow bones and lily plants.
+Also avoid feeding fatty marrow bones and only feed raw eggs

 Your dog should be wormed every three months for life.
 The most common intestinal worms include roundworm, hookworm, tapeworm and whipworm.